 - 4.4.
 There are two types of credit union, Version 1 and Version 2.
 The majority of credit unions are Version 1, offering very basic savings and loan products.
 Version 2 credit unions have much more flexibility around the products they can provide and currently just 2% of credit unions have Version 2 status.
 However, although Version 2 credit unions have more flexibility, in terms of the wider financial services sector both Version 1 and Version 2 credit unions are restricted in terms of the range and complexity of the products they can offer and to whom they can offer them. - 4.5.
-There are limits on the level of savings a credit union can hold on behalf of an individual member, which are set out in CRED 7A.2.1 R. The return on savings is linked to financial performance and is subject to a statutory cap, currently set at 8%.
+There are limits on the level of savings a credit union can hold on behalf of an individual member, which are set out in CREDS 4.2.
+The return on savings is linked to financial performance and is subject to a statutory cap, currently set at 8%.
 In addition, there are rules governing a credit union's lending activity.
-Lending limits are set out in CRED 10.3.1 R to CRED 10.3.6 R. - 4.6.
+Lending limits are set out in CREDS 7.3. - 4.6.
 Therefore credit union financial products, particularly those of Version 1 credit unions, do not deliver sufficient functionality or flexibility to be the first choice for money launderers, although these restrictions may not be such a deterrent to terrorist financiers. - 4.7.
-The high levels of cash transactions going through credit unions may be one area where there is a higher risk of money laundering or terrorist financing, e.g., by 'smurfing' 12.
+The high levels of cash transactions going through credit unions may be one area where there is a higher risk of money laundering or terrorist financing, e.g., by 'smurfing' 12. - 4.8.
+The number of staff and volunteers involved in the day to day operations of a credit union is relatively small and, even in larger credit unions, there are typically no more than a few individuals whose responsibility it is to manually process data.
+Therefore, where there is manual processing of all transactions, the ability to identify suspicious transactions is potentially much greater.
+In addition, the relatively small organisational structures mean that suspected money laundering or terrorist financing can be detected and reported much faster in smaller credit unions than it could in other financial services firms.
+The monitoring procedures for larger credit unions, that inevitably do not have such a close relationship with their members, will need to reflect the absence of those relationships, to ensure that potential problems, e.g., 'smurfing', can be detected.